frconor-ebook/meditations/_posts/2025-04-15-the-washing-of-the-feet.md

 A very important scene in the Gospel of the Last Supper opens with these rather solemn words.
 You get the impression that something very important is coming, and of course this is the high point.
 This is what Our Lord has come for.
 We see the word "hour" mentioned, "knowing that the hour had come."

-All through His life Our Lord had referred to the hour: "Woman, my hour has not yet come" (John 2:4).
+All through his life Our Lord had referred to the hour: "Woman, my hour has not yet come" (John 2:4).

 Now in these days and hours we find Our Lord using that word frequently: "Now has the hour come for the Son of Man to be glorified" (John 12:23).
 "It was about the tenth hour" (John 1:39).

 Jesus, knowing that His hour had come, Our Lord is very aware that this is the great moment.
 The climax is coming in His life.
 Some very important things are about to take place.
-Our Lord\'s work is the work of Redemption and He lives intensity in His work up to the last moments.
+Our Lord\'s work is the work of redemption and He lives intensity in His work up to the last moments.

 "Having loved his own who were in the world, he loved them to the end."